 Everyone’s hair is different.
 However, there are a few good hair habits that tend to work across the board:

-- Choose products made for your hair type: There’s a reason why there are so many different types of shampoos and conditioners.
+The more personalized your hair care routine, the better.
 If you get highlights, opt for shampoos and conditioners for color-treated hair.
 For textured hair, choose hydrating, curl-friendly formulas.
+For thinning hair?
+Try a density-boosting shampoo.

 - Get your vitamins and minerals: The right levels of iron, zinc, and vitamins are key in supporting strong, healthy hair.
 One way to help?
 Opt for a targeted hair supplement.